joeboom/DonorChoose/README.md

 * A jupyter notebook which includes the code that is the basis of this analysis,
 * A Tableau workbook which can be viewed on Tableau Reader (which is a free program), and;
 * A slide deck summarizing the findings.

+Please note that a visual manual of the schema (including all tables in the database used in this analysis) is included as the last slide (appendix exhibit 1) in the slide deck.